mrlynn/MacFaceSwap/codebase.md

 This is a binary file of the type: Image

+# images/Sylvestor Stallone/1.jpg

+This is a binary file of the type: Image

+# images/Sylvestor Stallone/2.jpg

+This is a binary file of the type: Image

+# images/Sylvestor Stallone/3.avif

+This is a binary file of the type: Binary

+# images/Sylvestor Stallone/4.jpg

+This is a binary file of the type: Image

+# images/Sylvestor Stallone/5.jpeg

+This is a binary file of the type: Image

+# images/Sylvestor Stallone/6.png

+This is a binary file of the type: Image

+# images/Taylor Swift/1.jpeg

+This is a binary file of the type: Image

+# images/Taylor Swift/2.jpg

+This is a binary file of the type: Image

+# images/Taylor Swift/3.jpg

+This is a binary file of the type: Image

+# images/Taylor Swift/3.webp

+This is a binary file of the type: Image

+# images/Taylor Swift/4.jpeg

+This is a binary file of the type: Image

+# images/Taylor Swift/5.jpeg

+This is a binary file of the type: Image

+# images/Taylor Swift/6.jpeg

+This is a binary file of the type: Image

+# images/Taylor Swift/7.jpg

+This is a binary file of the type: Image

 # images/Tom Cruise/001_08212dcd.jpg

 This is a binary file of the type: Image